-Leading the fabulous offerings of the sale will be a fine selection of 189 lots of jewelry from the estate of Margaret Nielsen Stiegele (1922-2013).
+Leading the fabulous offerings of the sale will be a fine selection of 189 lots of jewellery from the estate of Margaret Nielsen Stiegele (1922-2013).
 Ms. Stiegele was the daughter of Arthur C. Nielsen, the creator of the television ratings system that became the industry standard.
-Margaret Stiegele was a noted jewelry collector whose passion for stylish pieces with beautiful craftsmanship was informed by her extensive world travels.
+Margaret Stiegele was a noted jewellery collector whose passion for stylish pieces with beautiful craftsmanship was informed by her extensive world travels.

-Highlights from the estate of Margaret Nielsen Stiegele will include a colored cultured pearl, opal, paste and diamond necklace (est. $10,000-15,000); a diamond and 18 karat gold tubogas link necklace with a stylized buckle motif (est. $3,200-4,200); a sapphire, ruby and diamond peacock brooch (est. $3,000-5,000); a pink sapphire, diamond and 18 karat white gold wristwatch with a pink leather strap by Jaeger-LeCoultre (est. $3,000-5,000); and a collection of nine individually lotted, colorful and varied Hermès bracelets and a pair of ear clips, of varying estimates.
+Highlights from the estate of Margaret Nielsen Stiegele will include a coloured cultured pearl, opal, paste and diamond necklace (est. $10,000-15,000); a diamond and 18 karat gold tubogas link necklace with a stylized buckle motif (est. $3,200-4,200); a sapphire, ruby and diamond peacock brooch (est. $3,000-5,000); a pink sapphire, diamond and 18 karat white gold wristwatch with a pink leather strap by Jaeger-LeCoultre (est. $3,000-5,000); and a collection of nine individually lotted, colourful and varied Hermès bracelets and a pair of ear clips, of varying estimates.

 From the various owners portion of the sale, highlights will include a Riker Brothers ruby and diamond Asian dragon motif bracelet, with maker's mark, mounted in 14 karat gold (est. $4,000-6,000) and an F.J.
 Cooper multi-color moonstone bracelet, mounted in 18 karat gold (est. $2,500-3,500).